Energy Star: History

 The Energy Star program was established by the Environmental Protection Agency in 1992 and operates under the authority of the Clean Air Act, section 103(g), and the 2005 Energy Policy Act, section 131 (which amended the Energy Policy and Conservation Act, section 324).
 Since 1992, Energy Star and its partners are estimated to have reduced various energy bills by at least $430 billion.

 The EPA manages Energy Star products, as well as home and commercial/industrial programs.
 The EPA develops and manages Energy Star Portfolio Manager, an online energy tracking and benchmarking tool for commercial buildings.
 The DOE manages Home Performance with Energy Star and provides technical support, including test procedure development for products and some verification testing of products.

-Initiated as a voluntary labeling program designed to identify and promote energy efficient products, Energy Star began with labels for computer and printer products.
+Initiated as a voluntary labeling program designed to identify and promote energy-efficient products, Energy Star began with labels for computers and their peripherals.
 In 1995 the program was significantly expanded, introducing labels for residential heating and cooling systems and new homes.
 In 2000, the Consortium for Energy Efficiency was directed by members to begin an annual survey of Energy Star impact.

+In March 2010, the Government Accountability Office (GAO) performed covert testing of the Energy Star product certification process and found that Energy Star was for the most part a self-certification program that was vulnerable to fraud and abuse.
+While the GAO demonstrated, by submitting fake products from made-up companies, that cheating was possible, they found no evidence of consumer fraud relating to the quality or performance of Energy Star qualified products.
+In response, the Environmental Protection Agency instituted third-party certification of all Energy Star products starting in 2011.
+Under this regime, products are tested in an EPA-recognized laboratory and reviewed by an EPA-recognized certification body before they can carry the label.
+In order to be recognized, labs and certification bodies must meet specified criteria and be subject to oversight by a recognized accreditation body.
+In addition, a percentage of Energy Star certified product models in each category are subject to off-the-shelf verification testing each year.

 According to the U.S. Energy and Employment Report for 2016, 290,000 American workers are involved in the manufacture of Energy Star certified products and building materials.
 The report also projects that employment in energy efficiency will grow much faster than other areas of the energy sector—9 percent in 2017 vs. average projected growth of 5 percent across all of the energy sector—and that Energy Star will be an integral part of that market.